Inspired by Chaos Engineering at Netflix and Chaos Monkey for Spring Boot.

 A configuration endpoint /chaosmonkey enables these handlers at runtime with different parameters.
 It allows controlled Chaos Engineering from the pipeline so that it can be rerun for every release.
-Also, this gives the team more opportunities to simulate random production behaviours.
+This also gives the team more opportunities to simulate random production behaviours.

 Assault handlers are the heart of Chaos Monkey and the service makes use of them based on your configuration.
-Following assault handlers are actual provided.
+The following assault handlers are actually provided.